-Semiotics – the study of signs and symbols – can help brands to gain a greater understanding of audiences and culture.
-However, to unlock even more insight into culture, combining a semiotic analysis of language with text data comparison provides a powerful additional lens.
+Semiotics – the study of signs and symbols – can help brands gain a greater understanding of audiences and culture.
+However, to unlock even more insight into culture, combining a semiotic analysis of language with text data analysis provides a powerful additional lens.

 “We’re always interested in new approaches and ways of augmenting our analysis,” says Mark Lemon, associate director at Sign Salad.
 “As semiotics specialists, we’re used to looking at the detail of things and how these are influenced by, and impact on culture, such as the color and texture of packaging, or the language used in product descriptors.
 However, there are challenges in understanding the full breadth of culture through written material.

 “Relative Insight helps us sort the wheat from the chaff – highlighting what is background noise and what is meaningful.”

 A two-pronged approach to develop true understanding

 In delivering its semiotic analysis, Sign Salad prides itself on delving below the surface to find what really matters.
 It’s using this same methodology when it comes to text analysis.

 “We’re always looking beyond the obvious to the unspoken, cultural connotations,” notes Mark, adding: “When we look at visual material, what can seem incidental is actually fundamental to meaning.
 This is the same with written language.”

 He uses the example of the types of words people adopt to describe their day to highlight why this is important to brands:

 “Someone might talk about their day as being a struggle.
 For example, they had to ‘fight’ to get on the tube, and wear a big coat to ‘protect’ themselves from elements.
 Most people wouldn’t necessarily think about these words, but for a semiotician this language is revealing.
 It shows that for this person their day is a battle.
 Their mindset is one of conflict with the world around them.